Sir John de Gournay I (fl. c. 1240–1280)

 Sir William de Gournay III fl. c.
 1260–1300; attested 1286 Unknown G26 in direct line.
 Lord of Harpley; married Katherine daughter of Edmund Baconsthorpe.
 Sold all estates to brother John (Rector of Harpley) in 1294 for an annuity.
 9

 John de Gurnay II d.
 1332 Unknown Priest, Rector and Patron of Harpley.
 Received all his brother William III's estates 1294.
 Died 1332; buried Harpley chancel.
-COLLATERAL.
 10

 Narrative